 Since a child’s primary occupation is PLAY, it is often through play that OTs help children develop and learn.
 Areas often addressed by pediatric OTs include:

-The therapeutic environment is designed to promote playful engagement of the child, while the OT is actually drawing upon extensive training to provide challenging therapeutic activities aimed at developing greater capabilities and skill levels.
+The therapeutic environment is designed to promote playful engagement with the child, while the OTP is actually drawing upon extensive training to provide challenging therapeutic activities with the goal of developing greater capabilities and skill levels.
 OT enhances development and helps build skills, self-confidence, and self-esteem.